TikTok challenges U.S. ban in court, calling it unconstitutional

 TikTok critics call app a 'spy balloon on your phone'

-The suit sets off what could be the most important battle for TikTok, which has been fending off legal challenges to its existence in the U.S. since former President Trump first sought to ban the app through an executive order in the summer of 2020.
+The filing sets off what could be the most important battle for TikTok.
+It has been fending off legal challenges to its existence since former President Trump first sought to ban the app through an executive order in the summer of 2020.
 That effort was blocked by federal courts.

 Since then, Democrats and Republicans have shown a rare moment of unity around calls to pressure TikTok to sever its ties with ByteDance, the Beijing-based tech giant that own owns the video-streaming app.

-Congress has never before passed legislation that could outright ban a wildly popular social media app, an act the U.S. government has criticized authoritarian nations for doing.
+Congress has never before passed legislation that could outright ban a wildly popular social media app, a gesture the U.S. government has criticized authoritarian nations for doing.

 In the case of TikTok, however, lawmakers have called the app a "spy balloon on your phone," emphasizing how the Chinese government could gain access to the personal data of U.S. citizens.